cs1302uga/cs1302-ce04/README.md

      directory?

 1. From the `cs1302-ce04` directory, try to compile both Java files using a single command.
-For each each compile-time error, answer the following questions:
+For each compile-time error, answer the following questions:

    * In what file is the error?
    * On what line in the source code is the error?